-317. Indirect costs are also referred to as Programme Support Costs (PSC).
+306. Indirect costs are also referred to as Programme Support Costs (PSC).
 PSC are the costs incurred by the partner which cannot be traced unequivocally to specific activities, projects or programmes.
 These costs typically include corporate costs (i.e., costs of headquarters, statutory bodies, legal services, IT systems, general corporate risk management, compliance, procurement, accounting and recruitment systems, etc.).

-318. PSC is charged as a maximum seven per cent of the approved direct costs of the project.
+307. PSC is charged as a maximum seven per cent of the approved direct costs of the project.
 PSC for NGO and UN agency sub-partners involved in the implementation of a project must be covered within the maximum 7 per cent for the whole project.
 As per the stipulations in the Grant Agreement, the partner is required to ensure that any PSC is fairly distributed with any NGO and UN agency sub-partner in a manner that is proportionate to the project budget and activities being undertaken by each party.
 The PSC section in GMS allows for a breakdown of PSC between the partner and each NGO and UN agency sub-partner.
+Projects with 0% PSC shared with the sub-implementing partner will not be cleared at the technical level.